Black Nerve

 Gildenighter, despite the wane, retained resources to refine these treatments.
 They raised a generation of leechbreeders, and intermarried with the Gaveldika.
 Their alienation from the Alliance’s high society deepened their connection with Vicilimenia’s dynasty and other polities of the Queenlands.

-As the thirteenth century shuddered to an end, Gildenighter banes stood distinguished among the few mantes ever invited as guests of honor before an old world Hive-Queen.
-In her paper palace, the Vicilimenia's grand-daughter had a aquarium maintained by seals, full of many wonderous creatures retrieved from the depths of the ocean with experimental submerssible seal-ships.
+As the thirteenth century shuddered to an end, Gildenighter banes stood distinguished among the few mantes ever invited as guests of honor in the courts of a ovitheon, an old world euvespid god-queen.
+In her paper palace, the Vicilimenia’s grand-daughter had a aquarium maintained by seals, full of many wonderous creatures retrieved from the depths of the ocean with experimental submersible seal-ships.
 Trout bloated with the rosette agent, squid that danced and changed color, snapping shrimp that pretended to write and use tools.

 Among these curiosities, one discovery would change heartlands history: a Gildenighter leechbreeder encountered an electric eel.